 a.
-Re-teaching is defined as a differentiated presentation of content, usually to provide an additional opportunity for a student to learn.
-Re-teaching may vary from subject to subject or from class to class, even from student to student.
+Re-teaching is defined as a differentiated presentation of content.
 It may be as simple as repeating the concept.
 If the student still does not understand the concept, the teacher will use different materials or modalities to present the concept again.
 For example, if the initial instruction was primarily visual, the re-teach activity might be manipulative or, if the teacher used the deductive approach initially, the re-teach activity might include an inductive approach.
 In this way, the student will gain a new perspective on the task.

 - b.
 Re-teaching is an integral part of the lesson cycle and may occur in many different situations.
-Some examples include: - 1.
+Some examples include - 1.
 During direct teaching as a teacher checks for understanding; - 2.
 During guided practice as a teacher monitors; - During independent practice as students work individually or in cooperative learning groups; and - 4.
 During morning and/or after school tutorials. - c.
 Teachers should plan re-teaching strategies at the same time they are planning initial instruction.
 When this is done, alternative instructional strategies should be used and documented in lesson plans and/or syllabus. - d.
 If initial re-teaching efforts are unsuccessful, the more complex process of remediation may be necessary.
 Remediation implies analysis of the learning task and further diagnosis of the student's needs, including the identification of deficient prerequisite skills.
 Remediation may occur in many different situations.
-Some examples include: - As a teacher works with small groups during class time, other students work independently; - 2.
-In a tutorial class; - 3.
+Some examples include - As a teacher works with small groups during class time, other students work independently; - 2.
+In a tutorial class: - 3.
 During morning and/or after school; - 4.
 In a remedial class; and/or - 5.
-Migrant Lab (serves Migrant students).
+Migrant Lab (serves Migrant students only). - e.

-- e.
 In applying re-teaching procedures or remediation, school administrators and teachers need to ensure fairness and promote success for all students. - f.
 Re-teaching is important and school administrators and teachers are responsible for seeing that it happens.
 Collegial sharing of ideas is encouraged.